jqhoogland/rationalia-starter/LW/Concepts/AI Boxing (Containment).md

 *   Periodic resets of the AGI's memory
 *   A virtual world between the real world and the AI, where its unfriendly intentions would be first revealed
 *   Motivational control using a variety of techniques
-*   Creating an [Oracle AI](https://www.lesswrong.com/tag/oracle-ai): an AI that only answers questions and isn't designed to interact with the world in any other way.
+*   Creating an [[Oracle AI]]: an AI that only answers questions and isn't designed to interact with the world in any other way.
 But even the act of the AI putting strings of text in front of humans poses some risk.

 Simulations / Experiments
 =========================